How to shop for dental care

 Discount plans are mostly worth it if you’re willing to pay a little extra to make the discounts worthwhile (as we found in our deep dive into dental discount plans, the cheapest plans don’t provide very good discounts) and if you’re using them on more expensive procedures.
 For basic dental upkeep, you’ll probably get a better value out of dental insurance.

 What’s the best discount plan?
 It’s sort of a cop-out to say it depends, but it really does depend on what you’re looking for as far as coverage.
 If you know you’ll need a certain procedure, or there’s something in particular you want protection against just in case, look for a discount plan that’s within your budget that provides the best discount for those procedures.

 Luckily, though, if you’re looking for dental discount plans, you won’t be wanting for options.
-AVS Dental, Solstice Benefits, Reassurance Dental, and MetroCare are just a few of the dental discount plans you can find out there.
+AVS Dental, Solstice Benefits, Reassurance Dental, and Metrocare are just a few of the dental discount plans you can find out there.
 Heck, even CVS offers dental discount plans as part of its iSave offering.
-Sites like DentalPlans.com can help you sort through all of your options to find the plan that works for you.
+Sites like DentalPlans.com can help you sort through your options to find the plan that works for you.

 When it comes down to it, it’s hard to compare dental discount plans and insurance on cost alone.
 You really have to compare them on what they cover.